xerolinux/XeroWiki/docs/plymouth.md

     <img src="https://i.imgur.com/AL7frmH.png" alt="plymouth">
 </p>

-**Nerd Note :**

-> If you are nerdy enough, you can also move this script into `/usr/local/bin/` so you don't have to keep looking for it.
-This will make it so all you have to do is type `xpm` (or whatever toy renamed script to) in terminal, just like you would `fastfetch`.
-Just an FYI. ;)

 **Script Usage :**

 Select 1st option to install and activate **Plymouth**.
 2nd option is where all the fun happens.
 Use it to install and mange themes.
 Use Sub-Option `a` to do that.
 Sub-Option `p` will open your browser to a **Github** repo where you will be able to preview *some* of the included themes.

 That said, once you have installed a theme select sub-option `b` to apply it.
 You can also install a bunch of themes then go back apply & test each one.
 That's it !

+**Nerd Note :**

+> If you are nerdy enough, you can also move this script into `/usr/local/bin/` so you don't have to keep looking for it.
+This will make it so all you have to do is type `xpm` (or whatever you renamed script to) in terminal, just like you would `fastfetch`.
+Just an FYI. ;)

 Be G33ky & Enjoy 🤓